rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 Yah--it isn't very hard to spin up some simple infrastructure services using Chef--pretty much anyone with a couple hours of free time can figure that out.
-The real issue is writing and architecturing a platform robust enough to not only account for hardware / software failure, but also to provide you (the developer) with enough security that you can effectively sleep easily knowing that your service will be running when you wake up in the morning.
+The real issue is writing and architecting a platform robust enough to not only account for hardware / software failure, but also to provide you (the developer) with enough security that you can effectively sleep easily knowing that your service will be running when you wake up in the morning.

 If I had to bet money, I'd bet on chaos every single time.
 Why?
 Because software is complex.
 Hardware is complex.
 Spending a few hours bootstrapping a simple one